Welcome to today's edition of the Rush 24-7 podcast.

 She is not going to get out.

-We got to get out of a rock.
+We've got to get out of Iraq.

 Our country has a better chance of winning in the Middle East than she has of winning the Democrat primary, yet she wants to fight to the end in her campaign, but quit in Iraq.

-I think it was on Friday, uh, the day I was off and went to the memorial service for William F. Buckley.
+I think it was on Friday, the day I was off and went to the memorial service for William F. Buckley.

-Because we're not going to believe it because there isn't any.
+And Pelosi said, don't you dare come up here and give us good news because we're not going to believe it because there isn't any.

-Don't you dare it's a warning shot uh across the bow.
+It's a warning shot across the bow.

 Why does the smartest woman in the world need anybody on her campaign team?

-At any rate, typical Clinton fashion, he's out, doesn't mean that he's out.
+At any rate, typical Clinton fashion, he's out doesn't mean that he's out.

-Uh I don't think a lot of people understand why this is important, but get to that in a second.
+I don't think a lot of people understand why this is important, but get to that in a second.

-The Clintons and Obama, but the Democrat Party, Pelosi on down, Dingy Harry Reed are all standing with their constituents in the big unions and deny, and this is a huge ally of ours, uh, and it would uh make all kinds of great economic sense.
+But the Democrat Party, Pelosi on down, Dingy Harry Reid, are all standing with their constituents in the big unions and denying.

-But uh the they because of the campaign, we can't we can't we can't normalize relations uh with uh with Colombia, Democrats opposing free trade again.
+But because of the campaign, we can't normalize relations with Colombia.

 If we weaken our ally of Colombia, we strengthen the Chavez regime.

-Uh liberals in Congress waiting and watching the Union bosses for marching orders, all of South America is watching us for direction.
+Liberals in Congress waiting and watching the union bosses for marching orders.

 Freedom or Hugo Chavez.